-The Explore Chinatown Campaign was very successful in promoting the neighborhood to regional, domestic, and international visitors.
-The Explore Chinatown Campaign had engaged in various activities, including creating a comprehensive website (www.ExploreChinatown.com), developing campaign strategies to market local businesses, assisting community organizations with promotional materials, and opening a visitor kiosk in Chinatown.
+The Explore Chinatown Campaign had been very successful in promoting the neighborhood to regional, domestic, and international visitors.
+The campaign had engaged in various activities, including creating a comprehensive website (www.ExploreChinatown.com), developing campaign strategies to market local businesses, assisting community organizations with promotional materials, and opening a visitor kiosk in Chinatown.
 The Explore Chinatown Campaign effort had created new and enhanced existing Chinatown community events, as well as provided marketing and technical assistance to businesses to help attract tourists and visitors to Chinatown.
-In an April 2005 survey conducted by the Asian Women in Business (AWIB) of 36 Chinatown businesses, the majority indicated increases in revenues since the beginning of the Explore Chinatown Campaign; 53 percent of businesses saw improvement to their bottom line and 63 percent indicated increased visitors to Chinatown, when compared to April 2004, since the survey was first conducted.
+In an April 2005 survey conducted by the Asian Women in Business (AWIB) of 36 Chinatown businesses, the majority of the businesses indicated increase in revenues since the beginning of the campaign.
+53 percent of businesses saw improvement to their bottom line, and 63 percent indicated increased visitors to Chinatown, when compared to April 2004, since the survey was first conducted.

-LMDC and the September 11th Fund provided additional funds for year three of the Explore Chinatown Campaign, to ensure that its critical components could continue, while the Explore Chinatown Campaign was transitioned to a local community-based organization that would ensure its longevity.
+LMDC and the September 11th Fund had proposed to provide additional funds for year three of the campaign, to ensure that its critical components could continue on, while the campaign was transitioned to a local community-based organization that would ensure its longevity.

-The objectives of the Explore Chinatown Campaign were to highlight the neighborhood and increase the number of visitors to Chinatown, thereby assisting the business, cultural community, and the neighborhood at large.
-Funding for year three allowed for two critical components - management of the Explore Chinatown website and ongoing media strategy - to continue while the Explore Chinatown Campaign was transitioned to a community-based organization for oversight.
-These objectives were met.
+The objective of the Explore Chinatown Campaign was to highlight the neighborhood and increase the number of visitors to Chinatown, thereby assisting the business and cultural community, and the neighborhood at large.
+Funding for year three was intended to allow for two critical campaign components - management of the Explore Chinatown website and ongoing media strategy - to continue for the third year, while the campaign was transitioned to a community-based organization for oversight.

-The Explore Chinatown Campaign highlighted the Chinatown area of Lower Manhattan.
+The Explore Chinatown Campaign sought to highlight the Chinatown area of Lower Manhattan.

-The Explore Chinatown Campaign benefited local restaurants, retailers, vendors, other businesses, and a variety of cultural institutions; it also increased visitors to the neighborhood.
+The Chinatown Tourism and Marketing Campaign would benefit local restaurants, retailers, vendors, and other businesses, in addition to a variety of cultural institutions, would benefit from increased visitors to the neighborhood.

-The third year of the Explore Chinatown Campaign began in 2006 and ended in 2007.
+The third year of the Explore Chinatown campaign began in 2006 and ended in 2007.

-In this Partial Action Plan 10, LMDC allocated and spent \$160,000 for a third year of the Explore Chinatown Campaign.
-The September 11th fund provided \$2.5 million toward the Explore Chinatown Campaign.
-Additionally, the CPLDC provided additional resources and assumed overall management of the Explore Chinatown Campaign in Year 3.
+In this Partial Action Plan 10, LMDC had allocated \$160,000 for a third year of the Explore Chinatown campaign.
+The September 11th Fund, a not-for-profit foundation, provided additional funding for the campaign.
+The September 11th fund had provided \$2.5 million toward the Explore Chinatown Campaign.
+Additionally, the Chinatown Partnership Local Development Corporation, and community-based not-for-profit organization, provided additional resources and assumed overall management of the campaign in Year 3.

-The total estimated cost for Year 3 of the Explore Chinatown Campaign was approximately \$600,000.
-LMDC provided all \$160,000 that was allocated in this Action Plan.
-This activity is now closed.
+The total estimated cost for Year 3 of the Explore Chinatown campaign was approximately \$600,000.
+LMDC funding did not exceed \$160,000.